sumcoinlabs/sumcoinj.org/getting-started-js.md

 key.creationTimeSeconds = 0;
 {% endhighlight %}

 The first part of this file is very straightforward.
-Nashorn reflects Java libraries into the Javascript namespace automatically, but we alias org.bitcoinj to just bcj here to make the code less verbose.
+Nashorn reflects Java libraries into the Javascript namespace automatically, but we alias org.sumcoinj to just bcj here to make the code less verbose.
 We can also alias individual classes and so on.
-Then we fetch the "network parameters", this controls whether we are working with the main Bitcoin network or the test network (or regtest mode on a local node).
-The parameters object is passed to many APIs in bitcoinj.
+Then we fetch the "network parameters", this controls whether we are working with the main Sumcoin network or the test network (or regtest mode on a local node).
+The parameters object is passed to many APIs in sumcoinj.

 Next up, we create a key, and show how to print its address.